MITHaystack/HOPS/doc/reference/source/hops3/libraries/dfio.rst

 **type_300**

-Type 300 (station ID and model parameter) record format:
+Type 300 (station ID and model parameter) record format.
+See :hops:`type_300` for more information.

 +----------------+-------+-------+-----------------------------------+
 | Field          | type  | bytes | Description                       |